Building in SVG

 In addition to applying to new buildings the regulations now also apply to the alteration, reconstruction, demolition, removal, relocation, maintenance and occupancy of existing buildings and structures.

 The regulations previously were not applicable to buildings 2500 sq ft and under.
 Under the revised regulations, the exempt categories now include single dwelling houses 3000 sq feet and under, single dwelling houses with less than 2.5 stories, multifamily residential buildings accommodating less than 2 units, commcercial buildings under 600 sq ft, a building extension that results in a total building area less than 3000 sq feet.

-New and existing buildings falling within these categories shall be exempt provided that they conform to the Building Guidelines or as set out in Part 17**
+New and existing buildings falling within these categories shall be exempt provided that they conform to the Building Guidelines or those pertaining to certificates of occupancy.

 It is important to note that alll industrial and institutional buildings are subject to the new regulations and that any other building or development may be subject to the regulations if so warranted by the Chief Physical Planner on the advice of the Building Inspector.

 In addition to this there are several classes of development to which hthe regulations do not apply.
 These include minor repairs where structural beams or load bearing supports are not removed, where means of egress are removed or changed, where parts of a structure affecting egress requirements are rearranged.
 Additions to, alterations of, replacements and relocations of standpipes, water supplies, sewer drainage, drain leaders, gas, soil, waste, vent or similar piping, electric wiring systems are similarly exempt as well as any other work affecting public health or general safety provided that the repairs do not violate any provision of the technical codes.